Money-back Guarantee • 100% verified listing • Adaptable to sight

 • Addition (ADD): +2.00 - Pupillary Distance (PD): 63 mm

-What is a Refractive Error?
+What is a refractive error?

 A refractive error is a visual defect that prevents light from focusing correctly on the retina, resulting in blurred vision.
 The main refractive errors are myopia, hyperopia, astigmatism, and presbyopia.
 These errors can often be corrected with appropriate glasses.

-What is the Difference Between an Ophthalmologist and an Optometrist?
+What is the difference between an ophthalmologist and an optometrist?

 • An ophthalmologist is a medical doctor specializing in ophthalmology who can diagnose and treat eye diseases and perform surgery.
 They are qualified to treat complex conditions and perform surgical interventions.